 You will also need to have ROS installed on your computer and some previous experience with ROS is also recommended.

-There are a few things you will need to prepare on the rover and on your computer, in order to use the software for autonomous navigation.
+There are a few things you will need to prepare on Leo Rover and on your computer, in order to use the software for autonomous navigation.

 You will need to build the leo_navigation package first.
-To do this, start by accessing a remote terminal session on the Rover by logging via ssh:
+To do this, start by accessing a remote terminal session on Leo Rover by logging via ssh:

 Create a catkin workspace: